 -

-Submitting a Purchase and Sale Agreement (PSA)
+Purchase and Sale Agreement (PSA)

 - A detailed, legally binding contract requiring legal assistance.

-- More costly and time-consuming than an LOI.
+- More costly and time consuming than an LOI.

 -

-Using a Letter of Intent Real Estate Sale
+Letter of Intent

-- A streamlined, low-cost way to negotiate in good faith before drafting a formal agreement.
+- A streamlined, low cost way to negotiate in good faith before drafting a formal agreement.

 - Helps both parties clarify terms and reduce legal costs before committing.

-A binding letter of intent real estate can simplify negotiations and set clear expectations, ensuring a smoother transaction process.
+An LOI can simplify negotiations and set clear expectations, ensuring a smoother transaction process.

 What Should Be Included in a Letter of Intent (LOI)?